-Tawas Ramble Professional Review and Guide
+Tawas Ramble Professional Guide

 "The cove carved into Lake Huron, the sister cities along its shore, the point where protected bay meets open water, and the lighthouse that sits on it all take their name from a former Indian chief, O-ta-was.
 Today, from a bike seat, you can still appreciate some of the things that must have given O-ta-was great pride: clear water, sandy beaches, cool woods, and fertile fields inland.